What Not To Buy When You’re Pregnant

 Be warned, pregnancy makes you a huge target market for all sorts of goods and products you never knew you needed, doesn’t it?
 (Oh, and a target for every single mailing list ever).

-I know these do help lots of people.
-But you don’t automatically need to get one.
+I know pregnancy support pillows can help lots of people.
+But they’re expensive and take up a lot of space and guess what? you don’t automatically need to get one.
 I’ve never used one or felt like I’ve needed to (although maybe I’m in a minority?)
 Most of them are huge, too; where do you fit your partner and the wriggly toddler who’s likely to end up with you at some point in the night?
 They don’t strike me as cosy bedfellows.

 Women have been pregnant since the dawn of time, with books written on the subject for as long as there have been books.
 So really, what can Tess, Denise, Jules et al add to the debate?
 (And shhh, but most of these are ghostwritten by someone else anyway).